 That way, you win either way.
 And finally take action.

-As per another beautiful line from the Vedic philosophies “established in being perform action”.
+As per another beautiful line from the Vedic meditation & philosophies “established in being perform action”.

 Oh I nearly forgot a key to this playing out successfully is your daily meditation.
 Each day go beyond the ego mind into the depths of your being!
 And then follow your desires!